swabianinstruments/TimeTagger-FPGALink-Reference/target/opalkelly-xem8320/README.md

 `hdl/user_sample.sv` in the top level directory.

-The incoming data is converted with the `si_tag_converter` module, that computes the `tagtime` in 1/3 ps, the channel and the rising/falling edge for each event.
+The incoming data is converted with the `si_tag_converter` module, that computes the `tagtime` in 1/3 ps, the channel (zero indexed) and the rising/falling edge for each event.
 The output should only be sampled if `valid_tag` is set.

 The code below the `si_tag_converter` module instantiation is part of the sample